JeremiahKaren/35percent.github.io/_posts/2016-06-26-restricted-access-elephant-park.md

 ## Elephant  Parks
-Elephant Park will eventually be linked to the the new market square, to be built by Delancey, as part of the[Tribeca Sq scheme](http://35percent.org/tribeca-square/), just nearing completion.
+Elephant Park will eventually be linked to the the new market square, being built by Delancey, as part of the[Tribeca Sq scheme](http://35percent.org/tribeca-square/), just nearing completion.

 ![](http://35percent.org/img/castlesquare.JPG)
 *Delancey's market square - currently under construction*